 From there, love blossomed and here we are 5 years later as Mr and Mrs!

-What made you choose your wedding venue (field) in Swansea? : Our wedding field!
+What made you choose your wedding venue (field) in Swansea for a festival styled wedding? :

 I had always imagined my wedding involving straw bales and having a rustic feel and loved the idea of doing it in a place personal to us.
 Hotels/specified wedding venues have their advantages but I find them not very personal and much of a muchness.

 We decided on tipis from early on and were between Stradey Castle and Ewenny Priory for a while but 'the field behind the pub' was always sitting in the back of my head.
 I used to walk our dogs there when I was a teenager and had always like the field.
 The fact it was also owned by one of our good friends was a bonus and in my eyes a sign that it was obviously meant to be!
 James was on board early on, my mother took significantly more persuading and it was eventually Peter (the farmer) and Beth (maid of honour) who convinced her it would work and be amazing.
 Her one condition was that we had a wedding planner to coordinate the actual day.
 I have absolutely non regrets on a) going ahead with the field or b) agreeing to a wedding planner and finding Laura to coordinate the day - she was fab.

 The beauty of your "own" field, was that we could literally do anything we wanted within that space and add so much of our own personalities to it, as well as have no curfew for the party to end!!
 The whole village embraced it with the local pub supplying the bar and storing ice for us for weeks before hand and all the neighbours buying industrial ear plugs to sleep with the party continued into the early hours!

 The wedding day - Church Ceremony at St Peter’s, Cockett & festival reception: